ShaneCurcuru/fossfunding/index.md

 - [TL;DR FOSS](https://tldrfoss.com/) is a comprehensive high-level explanation of most open source concepts.

-- [Who Pays For FOSS Foundations](http://shaneslides.com/2021/09/FOSS-Foundation-Funding/) is a brief overview slide deck about how some major foundations are funded.
+- [Who Pays For FOSS Foundations](http://shaneslides.com/2021/09/FOSS-Foundation-Funding/) is a brief overview slide deck about how some major foundations are funded, and includes limited data on how many code contributions are by paid employees/contracors, versus indepednents or volunteers (i.e. unpaid).

 - The [Foundations Directory](https://flossfoundations.org/foundation-directory) lists the most popular FOSS Foundations.